oauth2-proxy/oauth2-proxy/README.md

 ```
 6. Follow the steps on https://support.google.com/a/answer/60757 to enable Admin API access.
 7. Create or choose an existing administrative email address on the Gmail domain to assign to the ```google-admin-email``` flag.
 This email will be impersonated by this client to make calls to the Admin SDK.
 See the note on the link from step 5 for the reason why.
-8. Create or choose an existing email group and set that email to the ```google-group``` flag.
-You can pass multiple instances of this flag with different groups
-and the user will be checked against all the provided groups.
+8. Create or choose an existing email group and set that email to the ```permit-groups``` flag.
+You can pass multiple instances of this flag with different groups and the user will be checked against all the provided groups.
 9. Lock down the permissions on the json file downloaded from step 1 so only oauth2_proxy is able to read the file and set the path to the file in the ```google-service-account-json``` flag.
 10. Restart oauth2_proxy.

 Note: The user is checked against the group members list on initial authentication and every time the token is refreshed ( about once an hour ).

-### Azure Auth Provider

-1. [Add an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/) to your Azure Active Directory tenant.
-2. On the App properties page provide the correct Sign-On URL ie `https://internal.yourcompany.com/oauth2/callback`
-3. If applicable take note of your `TenantID` and provide it via the `--azure-tenant=<YOUR TENANT ID>` commandline option.
-Default the `common` tenant is used.

-The Azure AD auth provider uses `openid` as it default scope.
-It uses `https://graph.windows.net` as a default protected resource.
-It call to `https://graph.windows.net/me` to get the email address of the user that logs in.

 ### Facebook Auth Provider